fernandrone/linelint/README.md

 go get github.com/fernandrone/linelint
 ```

-See the [#Docker](#Docker) section for instructions on Docker usage.
+See the [#GitHub Actions](#GitHub-Actions) and the [#Docker](#Docker) for their respective setup instructions.

 ## Usage

 > This is a project in development.
 Use it at your own risk!

-Run it and pass a list of file or directories as argument.
+To run it locally, execute the binary and pass a list of file or directories as argument.

 ```console
 $ linelint .